 Interested in reading more about forts in India?
 This is an overview with the most beautiful forts and palaces of Rajasthan.

 One of the best things to do in Jaipur is to stroll along the countless bazaar and do some serious shopping.
-You will find beautiful scarves, bracelets, carpets, jooties (leather shoes with embroidery), cloths, silver and sarees.
+You will find scarves, bracelets, carpets, jooties (leather shoes with embroidery), cloths, silver and sarees.
 Every item has its own street or area, so it’s super easy to explore and bargain.
 But if you don’t want to buy anything, it is just as much fun to walk around and observe everyday life.
 There are countless families, couples and groups of friends coming together to do their shopping.
 A visit to the bazaar will be one of your highlights of Jaipur, if you want to experience the culture and local life.
-Famous Bazaar streets, such as the Johari Bazaar, Chandpol, Tripolia, Sireh Deori and Bapu bazaar, can be found in and around the old city.
+Famous bazaar streets, such as the Johari Bazaar, Chandpol, Tripolia, Sireh Deori and Bapu bazaar, can be found in and around the old city.

 Panna Meena Ka Kund

-If you are active on Instagram, you may have seen this place pass by.
+If you are on Instagram, you may have seen this place pass by.
 It used to be a rather unknown place, nowadays everyone wants to take a picture here.
 Panna Meena ka Kund is a baori, an ancient water source from the 16th century, with numerous stairs that are built completely symmetrically.
 It looks like an Esher painting and it’s very unique.
 The water source was used for the inhabitants of Amer to get their water.
-It is a 5 minute drive from the Amber fort and is one of the best things to do in Jaipur and include in your daily schedule.
+It is a 5 minute drive from the Amber fort and is one of the best things to do in Jaipur and include in your itinerary.

 Jaipur is known for the Amber fort, but the city has another fort: The Nahargargh fort.
-This fortress in the Aravalli mountains is one of the highlights of Jaipur because of the beautiful view over the city.
+This fortress in the Aravalli mountains is one of the highlights of Jaipur because of the view over the city.
 Especially at the end of the day and during sunset, you take the most beautiful pictures.

 Nahargarh Fort was built in 1734 by Maharaja Jai Singh II and served as a summer retreat for him and his wives.
 Nahargarh means “home of the tigers”, named after the king’s tigers and leopards, who used to walk around the park.
 The fort is connected to the Jaigarh fort via a long fortress wall.
 Together with the Amber fort it formed an important defense ring.
 For the view, you want to visit the roof of the Madhavendra palace.
 And after closing time you can walk to the sunset point to watch the sun go down behind the city.
 It is best to reach the fort with a rickshaw and have the driver wait for you downstairs.